 It is that wondrous story we are about to tell.

-The six tiny lines if Micah’s Half-Inch Prophecy will encompass all the journeys of Bahá’u’lláh, starting with Persia and “Assyria”, and ending with Mount Carmel.
+The six tiny lines of Micah’s Half-Inch Prophecy will encompass all the journeys of Bahá’u’lláh, starting with Persia and “Assyria”, and ending with Mount Carmel.
 Bahá’u’lláh, the “Lord of the Vineyard”, will come home at last to God’s holy mountain in spite of all the machinations and hatred of His persecutors.

 It was God’s Will, and nothing could prevent it.